al-ec/hide-and-google/README.md

 This will need to be configured as per your keys and desired settings.

+*NOTE*: This will be ported over to a seperate config.json file soon!

 ```
 // ----- SETTINGS
 const googleStreetAPIKey = 'x';